Daybreak:Volume 1 Chapter 3

 By now, her shoulders were starting to tremble...

 Excuse me!?
 Experiment?
-Haven't you had enough fun with my body?
+Haven't you toyed enough with my body?

 After suppressing all her irritation, frustration, and anger for so long, Kaede's taut emotional strings finally snapped.
 She stabbed two of her fingers into the runes and activated the entire set on her right arm.
 Eight glyphs pulsed with magical power, their brilliance and warmth intensifying with a prickling sensation until another pulse discharged their spells less than a second later.